kguy18/babybuddyios/README.md

-# Baby Buddy for iOS
+# Baby Buddy Companion for iOS

 A native SwiftUI client for the self-hosted [Baby Buddy](https://github.com/babybuddy/babybuddy) baby-tracking server.
 Offline-first, with conflict-aware sync and optional Face ID lock.